-Our communities are part of what make Alberta such a great place to live.
-They range from small, rural towns to our two major cities, Calgary and Edmonton.
-There are many places you could live, each with its own unique character, and plenty of opportunities for work across the province, including in smaller rural towns.
+Our communities are part of what makes Alberta such a great place to live, with small, rural towns home of only a few hundred people, to our 2 major cities, Calgary and Edmonton, with populations of over 1 million each.
+Each have their own unique character and many opportunities for work.

-Celebrating Diversity in Alberta (video)
+- Celebrating Diversity in Alberta (video)

-Cost and access
+Health care cost and access

 Alberta's health care system gives people access to:

 Education and training